-One of the most robust findings in studies of economic decision-making is that humans are willing to pay money to reduce uncertainty.
-Such ``risk aversion'' can be evolutionarily advantageous and is observed even in animals.\citenew{zhang2014origin,platt2008risky} In addition to such rational economic calculations, uncertainty also \textit{feels} unpleasant in the body, and it is an important factor in stress.
-Likewise, lack of control is usually considered detrimental to mental well-being.
-Psychological experiments show that lack of control and uncertainty even make physical pain feel worse.\footnote{\citep{koolhaas2011stress,de2016computations,peterson199915,hirsh2012psychological,yoshida2013uncertainty,seymour2019pain}.
-Lack of control may increase physical pain because the warning signal in pain has to be taken more seriously when the agent cannot do much about the situation and cannot avoid the threat that causes the warning \citep{wiech2008neurocognitive}. }
+One of the most robust findings in studies of economic decision-making is that humans do not like uncertainty.
+Most human agents would choose the certain 5 chocolate pieces instead of the 50-50 gamble with 10 pieces.
+People are even willing to pay to reduce uncertainty: a typical person in an economic experiment might prefer getting only 4 pieces for sure instead of the 50-50 gamble with, possibly, 10 pieces.
+A gamble with 4 pieces for sure has an expectation which is one piece lower than the 50-50 gamble with 10 pieces (4 pieces vs.\ 5 pieces); this means the person would be ``paying'' one chocolate piece to reduce uncertainty.
+Such a tendency to avoid uncertainty is called \textit{risk aversion}; it can be evolutionarily advantageous and is observed even in animals.\citenew{zhang2014origin,platt2008risky} In addition to affecting rational economic calculations, uncertainty also \textit{feels} unpleasant.\footnote{\citep{hirsh2012psychological,peterson199915}. \citet{herry2007processing} show that unpredictability activates the amygdala, which is central in fear processing.
+Uncertainty is also an important factor in stress \citep{koolhaas2011stress,de2016computations}. } Psychological experiments show that uncertainty can even make physical pain feel worse.\footnote{\citep{yoshida2013uncertainty,seymour2019pain} As those references point out, lack of control also increases physical pain, possibly because the warning signal in pain has to be taken more seriously when the agent cannot do much about the situation and cannot avoid the threat that causes the pain (warning) \citep{wiech2008neurocognitive}. }